b2io/svelte-ssr-demo/3-typescript-and-imports/README.md

 Start the client-side development server with `yarn dev`.

-Start the Express server-side rendering demo with `yarn ssr`.
+Build the server-side component with `yarn ssr-build`, then start the Express server-side rendering demo with `yarn ssr`.